HoofedEar/EZPDFS/README.md

 * Works with any PDF file
 * Delete original document after splitting
 * Define the name of the files for output
-* Portable; Pages are populated into local directory of EZPDF-S
+* Portable; Pages are populated into local directory of PDF-S
 * Automatically checks for dependencies